projectcalico/calico/networking/determine-best-networking.md

 - The pod IP addresses are not routable outside of the cluster.
 More on this below!

 #### Cross-subnet overlays
-In addition to standard VXLAN or IP-in-IP overlays, {{site.prodname}} also supports “cross-subnet” modes for VXLAN and IP-in-IP.
+In addition to standard VXLAN or IP-in-IP overlays, {{site.prodname}} also supports "cross-subnet" modes for VXLAN and IP-in-IP.
 In this mode, within each subnet, the underlying network acts as an L2 network.
 Packets sent within a single subnet are not encapsulated, so you get the performance of a non-overlay network.
 Packets sent across subnets are encapsulated, like a normal overlay network, reducing dependencies on the underlying network (without the need to integrate with or make any changes to the underlying network).

 Just like with a standard overlay network, the underlying network is not aware of pod IP addresses and the pod IP addresses are not routable outside of the cluster.